veikman/dmote-keycap/README.md

 * `:skirt-length`: The length of material from the top of the stem down toward the switch mounting plate.
 By default, on a `minimal` cap, this is 1 mm less than the space available when the switch is pressed.
+* `:sectioned`: If true, the model is cut in half for a sectioned view.
+  This is useful in previews and development.
+* `:supported`: If true, support structures are added underneath the model.
+* `:nozzle-width`: The width of the printer nozzle that will be used to print the cap.
+This parameter is only used to build supports, which will have the width of the nozzle because this improves print speed and quality.
 * `:error-stem-positive`, `:error-stem-negative`, `:error-body-positive`:
   Printer-dependent measurements of error for different parts of the cap.
-* `:sectioned`: If true, the model is cut in half for a sectioned view.
-  This is useful in previews and development.

 Some of these parameters have global default values, while others have default values associated with particular styles, for ease of use.
 The long-term plan